maheshj01/searchfield/README.md

 The position of suggestions is dynamic based on the space available for the suggestions to expand within the viewport.

 <img src = "https://github.com/maheshj01/searchfield/assets/31410839/19501d66-44d5-40b8-a4cf-b47920c791a3" width="400">

+### SearchFieldListItem
+`SearchFieldListItem` is a generic class that is used to create the suggestions list.
+It takes a `searchKey` and an optional `value` and `item` which can be used to pass a custom object to the suggestion list.

+- `searchKey` required: The key to search the list, this is the value that will be used to search the list.
+- `value` optional: The value to set in the input on click, defaults to searchKey.
+- `item` optional: The custom object to pass in the suggestion list, this can be used to pass a custom object to the suggestion list.
+- `child` optional: The custom widget to show in the suggestion list, this can be used to pass a custom widget to the suggestion list.

 ## Properties